How to buy Alphabet shares in Australia

 2. Open and fund your brokerage account.
 Complete an application with your personal and financial details, which will typically include your ID and tax file number.
 Fund your account with a bank transfer, credit card or debit card.

 3. Search for Alphabet.
 Find the share by name or ticker symbol: GOOGL.
-Research its history to confirm it's a solid investment that matches your financial goals.
+Research its history to confirm it's an investment that matches your financial goals.

 4. Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Alphabet reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying using consistent intervals and amounts.

 5. Decide on how many to buy.
-Weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of US$397.99, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of Alphabet, depending on your broker.

 6. Check in on your investment.
 Congratulations, you own a part of Alphabet.
-Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
+Optimise your portfolio by tracking how your stock performs with an eye on the long term.
 You may be eligible for dividends and shareholder voting rights.

 Compare trading platforms to buy Alphabet shares